 The footpath very quickly took us out into beautiful Shropshire Way countryside, past a gorgeous collection of farm buildings being restored and converted.

 The first of the cow parsley was in flower in the hedges, Such a stark contrast to the delicate Queen Anne’s lace.

 We even managed to find some fossils in a limestone wall, having failed to stop to explore the interesting quarries at the top end of Wenlock Edge the day before.

-In the distance we could see the first evidence of a different kind of landscape: that of Coalbrook Dale, which had at the centre of the very early stirrings of the industrial revolution in the mid 18th century.
+In the distance we could see the first evidence of a different kind of landscape: that of Coalbrook Dale, which had been at the centre of the very early stirrings of the Industrial Revolution in the mid-18th century.